James M. Buchanan: Major research themes

 Buchanan's 1969 work Cost and Choice is often overlooked for its contributions in defining the parameters of opportunity cost.
 In it, he writes that the costs to individuals determine what the price of a good or service is.
 For example, the physical work that is required to hunt an animal as well as the price of the tools necessary to hunt it and the time spent hunting all play a factor in the price an individual places on the meat.
 The asking price of the meat will vary from person to person because the input costs required for each person are not the same.

 In his 1964 article "What Should Economists Do?", which was based on his 1963 address to the Southern Economic Association (SEA), Buchanan distinguished between economics and politics.
 The former studies "the whole system of exchange relationships" while the latter studies "the whole system of coercive or potentially coercive relationships".
 One of Buchanan's definitive statements on the re-orientation of the two academic disciplines of economics and political science was found in this 1963 SEA address.

 Buchanan told his contemporaries in the field of economics that Adam Smith's statement in his 1776 An Inquiry Into the Nature and Causes of the Wealth of Nations that the human "propensity to truck, barter, and exchange one thing for another" is what political economy is all about.
 Economists should therefore focus on the politics of exchange not on attempting to engineer efficient allocations of resources.

-Michael Munger described three elements of Buchanan's concept of public choice theory—behavioural symmmetry, methodological individualism, and politics as exchange, or "politics without romance".
+Michael Munger described three elements of Buchanan's concept of public choice theory—behavioural symmetry, methodological individualism, and politics as exchange, or "politics without romance".
 In their article on Buchanan's politics as exchange, they described him as a classical liberal, who also incorporated rational choice theory, and individual utility maximization in his analyses.
 The ultimate exchange process is not based on some romantic notion of public service that Buchanan roundly rejected.
 "Politics of exchange implies a shared exchange relationship or enterprise that is crucial as a way of "justifying political coercion of one person over another".
 Buchanan encouraged individuals to be skeptical about bureaucrats' and politicians' motivations and behaviour.
 Buchanan said that the "politics as exchange" contract on which the constitution is based precedes any economic enterprise.
 Trade in goods and services can only be undertaken in an orderly fashion if a legal system in already in place, one that includes limits on the powers of governments.
 Politics of exchange can then be described as cooperative, the contract between "nonmarket institutions and the mechanism of coercion is collective".
 Politics as exchange is a way of justifying coercion by providing a means for a change that is mutually beneficial, attaining pareto efficiency through cooperation, where societal improvement is possible when a change results in harming no one but helping someone.